Kurt Vile and the Violators at Shepherd’s Bush Empire

 Photo: Erol Birsen

-For further information about Kurt Vile and the Violators and future events visit here.
+For further information and future events visit Kurt Vile and the Violators’ website here.

 Watch a live performance of Peeping Tomboy here: